TITLE, PURPOSE, LOCATION

 Other committees, permanent, temporary, regular or special, may be created by the Executive Committee, and such committees shall have such powers and responsibilities as may be delegated to them by said Board of Directors or Executive Committee.

-EXECUTIVE DIRECTOR AND CHIEF FINANCIAL OFFICER
+CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER

 Section 2.
-CHIEF FINANCIAL OFFICER: The Chief Financial Officer, or where no Chief Financial Officer is employed, the Executive Director, shall be responsible for all money turned over to him from any source.
+CHIEF FINANCIAL OFFICER: The Chief Financial Officer, or where no Chief Financial Officer is employed, the Chief Executive Officer, shall be responsible for all money turned over to him from any source.
 He shall disburse same only upon itemized demands and upon order by the Executive Committee.
 The Executive Committee by appropriate resolution shall be empowered and authorized to grant to Chief Financial Officer the specific right to expend funds for the routine operation of the affairs of the Association, under such terms and provisions, and limitations as provided therein.
 He shall account for same by itemized statements in detail to each annual meeting of the members, to the Board of Directors, and to the Executive Committee at each regular meeting or at any special meeting when so demanded.
 Also, he shall cause to be submitted to the Executive Committee at the first meeting following the annual meeting of the members, a detailed budget of the proposed and anticipated expenditures for the forthcoming fiscal year of the Association.
-Budgets so approved or modified cannot be exceeded in the total amount set forth by more than five percent (5%), and any such action shall require with a majority vote of the Executive Committee.
+Budgets so approved or modified cannot be exceeded in the total amount set forth by more than five percent (5%), and any such action shall require a majority vote of the Executive Committee.

-An annual commercial auditing or review of the accounts of the Executive Director and the Chief Financial Officer on such terms as directed by the Executive Committee shall be made by a certified public accountant at the close of each fiscal year and shall be reported to the Executive Committee and to the May meeting of the Board of Directors following the close of each fiscal year.
+An annual commercial auditing or review of the accounts of the Chief Executive Officer and the Chief Financial Officer on such terms as directed by the Executive Committee shall be made by a certified public accountant at the close of each fiscal year and shall be reported to the Executive Committee and to the May meeting of the Board of Directors following the close of each fiscal year.
 Such accountant shall be a disinterested person and not a member of the Association.

 Section 5.
 CAPITAL EXPENDITURES: The Executive Committee must prospectively obtain the National Board of Directors’ approval for any single capital asset acquisition, pledge for security purposes, or capital expenditure, if said acquisition, pledge, or expenditure has not been included in the annual budget and if said acquisition, pledge, or expenditure would exceed an amount greater than 5% of the revenue of the most recently audited fiscal year.
-If approval is required, the National Board may be called into session or mailed or electronic ballots sent for approval or disapproval.
+If approval is required, the National Board may be called into session or mailed or electronic ballots sent for approval ordisapproval.

 MEMBERS’ AND NON-MEMBERS’ OBLIGATIONS